 Dale has extensively practiced in the Vipassana, Zen, Tibetan Vajrayana, and Dzogchen Buddhist traditions.
 Dale’s core practice is devotional, drawing from both his Christian roots and his immersion into Hinduism to a depth which is too personal to share in these few words.
 Having guided many hundreds of people approaching death, Dale developed the ability, in most cases, to see clearly what blocks the next step toward freedom, insight that enables a person to touch Awakened Mind.
 The groups explore deeply this inner work, this practical healing, this intersection of the spiritual and the psychological, and in this process awaken gratitude for the preciousness of life.

 Registration & Support Group Structure

 The small, ongoing groups are restricted to 9 people.
 Participants in the groups are committed to ongoing, long term work.
 There is a fee to join the groups.

 Please call Dale if you wish to join one of these groups.
 (415) 456-3915 or email: firstname.lastname@example.org

 Group meets every Monday from 6:30 PM – 8:30 PM Pacific Time.
 This group previously met in-person in San Francisco and is now a Zoom group.
 Group has 1 open spot.
 Please call or email Dale if you wish to join (415) 456-3915 or email: email@example.com

 Love and prayer are learned in the hour When prayer becomes impossible and the heart turns to stone.

 Tuesday Late Afternoon Group

 Meets 2nd and 4th Tuesday from 2:15 PM – 4:15 PM Pacific Time.
 This group previously met in-person in Santa Rosa and is now a Zoom group.
-There are 6 spots available.
+Group is full.

 This group is a blessing, a mystery, and a miracle.